pingcap/docs/ecosystem-tool-user-guide.md

 ### Data migration

-[TiDB Data Migration](https://pingcap.com/docs/tidb-data-migration/stable/) (DM) is an integrated data replication task management platform that supports the full data migration and the incremental data migration from MySQL/MariaDB into TiDB.
+[TiDB Data Migration](https://pingcap.com/docs/tidb-data-migration/stable/) (DM) is an integrated data replication task management platform that supports the full data migration and the incremental data migration from MySQL/MariaDB to TiDB.

 The following are the basics of DM: